Skip to main content

 integer

-Total number of customers in the batch
+Total number of customers queued for processing

 Example: